bitrise-io/devcenter/_articles/tips-and-tricks/skip-a-build.md

     [ci skip]

-{% include message_box.html type="warning" title="Only the head/last commit message is checked!" content="
-**If you push more than one commit**, only the last (/"head/") commit's message will be checked for the skip ci pattern! "%}
+{% include message_box.html type="warning" title="Only the head/last commit message is checked!" content="**If you push more than one commit**, only the last (head) commit's message will be checked for the skip ci pattern! "%}

 If you'd decide that you still want to start a build you'll have to either rebase that commit (e.g. just change its commit message), or push another commit.